ajaxbits/ajaxbits-site/content/posts/offscreencanvas-image-conversion.md

-title = 'Easy Client-Side Image Conversion with Browser APIs' date = 2024-02-24T16:06:20-06:00 draft = true
+title = 'Easy Client-Side Image Conversion with Browser APIs' date = 2024-02-24T16:06:20-06:00 draft = true tags = ["til", "web", "js"]
 +++

 {{< callout >}}
-Disclaimer: I wrote this initially for an interview, but I ended up really liking it so you also get to read it.
+I wrote this initially for an interview, but I ended up really liking it so you also get to read it.
 {{< /callout >}}

 Image conversion on the web is an incredibly common task.
 There are thousands of methods and [hundreds](https://www.npmjs.com/search?q=image+manipulation) of libraries available that get it done.